 All the species (except P. marneffi) show the following similar features:

-Colony: Fast-growing and flat in appearance.
+- Colony: Fast-growing and flat in appearance.

-Colony texture: Appears velvety or cottony.
+- Colony texture: Appears velvety or cottony.

-Colour of the colony: Initially appears white and later turns blue-green, olive-grey.
+- Colour of the colony: Initially appears white and later turns blue-green, olive-grey.

 P. marneffi produces flat, radially sulcate colonies.
-The colour of the colony towards the centre appears bluish-green and white at the periphery, after incubation at a temperature of 25 degrees Celsius.
+The colour of the colony towards the centre appears bluish-green and white at the periphery after incubation at a temperature of 25 degrees Celsius.
 Oppositely, it produces cream to slightly pink coloured convoluting mycelial network at 37 degrees Celsius.

 A septum consists of a central pore.
-The growth of mycelium can occur superficially on the substratum or deep inside the substrate.
+The growth of mycelium usually occurs superficially on the substratum or deep inside the substrate.
 A single cell of mycelium may contain one to many nuclei, i.e. Uni-nucleate or multi-nucleate.